About Wrightstown Farmers Market

-Buoyed by the success of the Harvest Festival, the farmers and Foodshed Alliance organizers made plans to open the weekly market on Memorial Weekend in 2007 and run the market until Thanksgiving.
-The location would be the Middletown Grange Fairgrounds in Wrightstown, which was well known in the community for fun and agricultural events, and seemed fairly centrally located between farmers and the population that desired sustainably grown products and had little access to local farm products.
+Buoyed by the success of the Harvest Festival, the farmers and Foodshed Alliance organizers made plans to open the weekly market on Memorial Weekend in 2007 and run the market each Saturday until Thanksgiving.
+The location would be the Middletown Grange fairgrounds in Wrightstown, which was well known in the community for fun and agricultural events, and seemed fairly centrally located between farmers and the population that desired sustainably grown products and had little access to local farm products.

 The Market Grows and Expands